Brin-o/A-Haunted-Garden/content/notes/zine/how2zine.md

 ---
-title: "How to make zines"
+title: "🤨 How to Zine"
 tags:
 - dyi
 - zine